Physical processes in protoplanetary disks: Structure formation in protoplanetary disks

 The water snow line, together with the silicate sublimation front and various ice lines in the outer disk, are potentially critical locations for planet formation.
 Most often, this importance is quantified by noting that the equilibrium chemical composition of a Solar abundance gas has a substantially larger mass of condensible solids outside the snow line than inside (by about a factor of 4 in the classical Minimum Mass Solar Nebula \cite{hayashi81}, rather less than that using more modern calculations of the chemical equilibrium \cite{lodders03}).
 The likelihood that this leads to a jump in solid surface density at the snow line is then invoked as the reason why the Solar System has only terrestrial planets at smaller radii, and giants beyond.

 These arguments are valid but incomplete.
 First, the equilibrium chemical composition is only linked directly to the solid surface density in the limit where the solid particles remain small and well-coupled to the gas.
 Particles that grow to be large enough that radial drift becomes significant will instead develop a surface density profile that is both different from that of the gas (\S\ref{sec_pileup}, \cite{youdin02}), and dependent on the size distribution.
 If icy particles are typically substantially larger than silicates (as is frequently suggested) their more rapid radial drift could lead to an instantaneously {\em lower} surface density of solids outside the snow line than inside.
 Second, although it is {\em possible} to construct models in which an assumed jump in planetesimal surface density at the snow line contributes to efficient core formation, the compositional effect is not the whole story.
-The greater area of planetary feeding zones at larger radii, along with more complex effects such as Type~1 migration and pebble accretion, affect the outcome of planet formation at different radii to a similar extent.
-In my opinion the most important role of ice lines may instead be as a preferential site for planetesimal formation, or perhaps as a location where Type~1 migration stalls.
+The greater area of planetary feeding zones at larger radii, along with more complex effects such as Type~I migration and pebble accretion, affect the outcome of planet formation at different radii to a similar extent.
+The most important role of ice lines may instead be as a preferential site for planetesimal formation, or perhaps as a location where Type~I migration stalls.

 The pressure in the protoplanetary disk is substantially below that of the triple point of water, and hence the snow line marks a radial transition between ice and water vapor.
 Under mid-plane conditions, the corresponding temperature is typically $T = 150 - 180 \ {\rm K}$.
 Where this isotherm lies in the disk is a function of the stellar luminosity and accretion rate --- neither of which are constant over time --- and of the disk opacity which may change due to coagulation.
-Theoretical models \cite{lecar06,garaud07,min11} suggest that $r_{\rm snow}$ moves inward from $\approx 3 \ {\rm AU}$, at such time as the accretion rate $\dot{M} \approx 10^{-7} \ M_\odot \ {\rm yr}^{-1}$, to within 1~AU when the accretion has dropped to $\dot{M} \approx 10^{-9} \ M_\odot \ {\rm yr}^{-1}$.
+Theoretical models \cite{lecar06,garaud07,min11} suggest that when $\dot{M} \approx 10^{-7} \ M_\odot \ {\rm yr}^{-1}$ $r_{\rm snow}$ is at $\approx 3 \ {\rm AU}$, before moving inward to within 1~AU as the accretion drops to $\dot{M} \approx 10^{-9} \ M_\odot \ {\rm yr}^{-1}$.
 At still lower $\dot{M}$ the inner disk becomes optically thin, and the resultant rise in temperature pushes the snow line back out to 2-3~AU.